jbryer/IntroR/Installation/Install.md

 * [Basic TeX](https://tug.org/mactex/morepackages.html) (Note: MacTex is a large, often slow, download.
 Basic Tex is a smaller version and is sufficient for this workshop.)
 * [RStudio](https://www.rstudio.com/products/rstudio/download/)
 * [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) - Once installed, start Xcode (located in the Applications folder) and accept the user agreement.
 Once accepted, you can quit the application.
+* [Java](https://support.apple.com/kb/DL1572?locale=en_US) - This is an optional install.

 [^ Top](#)

 ## Installing R Packages <a name='rsetup'></a> ##

 Now we will install the first set of R packages.
 I have provided a setup script that will install the packages we will use. `Setup.r` can be downloaded from [Github here](https://raw.github.com/jbryer/CompStats/master/Installation/Setup.r).
 Open this script in Rstudio.
 Once open, click the `Source` button.
-Or, simply copy and paste this command in R:
+Or, simply copy and paste this command into R:

 ```
 source('https://raw.githubusercontent.com/jbryer/IntroR/master/Installation/Setup.r')